-1 INTRODUCTION
+1. INTRODUCTION

-1.1 PURPOSE AND APPLICABILITY
+1.1.
+PURPOSE AND APPLICABILITY

 FireRock Ridge is one of the premier residential neighborhoods in Fountain Hills.
-The area offers superb views. rolling topography. natural washes, and distinctive rock outcroppings; all complimented by lush Sonoran Desert vegetation.
-The design guidelines set forth in this document should be viewed by each owner as his protection that this special environment will be protected.
+The area offers superb rolling topography. natural and rock outcroppings; all complimented by lush Desert vegetation.
+The design guidelines set forth in this document should be by each as his protection that this special environment be protected.

-Each lot within FireRock Ridge is unique in terms of its development opportunities and constraints and will require an "individualized" approach in design and construction.
-It is expected that each residence will be designed to fit the individual features of the lot and that a natural "undisturbed" setting will be the underlying theme for FireRock Ridge.
+Each lot within FireRock is unique in of its development opportunities and constraints and require an approach in design and construction.
+It is expected that each residence be designed to fit the individual features of the lot and that a natural be the theme for FireRock Ridge.

-The purpose of this document is to:
+The purpose document is to:

-- Describe the design review application and approval procedures of the FireRock Ridge Committee of Architecture (referred to as the "Committee" in this document).
-The term "Owner" will be used to reference the owner(s), the owner's architect or any other party representing the owner(s). - Communicate the specific design and use elements that will create a very unique and desirable residential neighborhood character for FireRock Ridge.
+Describe the design application and approval procedures of the FireRock Ridge Committee of Architecture (referred to as the "Committee" in this document).
+The be used to reference the architect or other party representing the Communicate the specific design and use elements that create a unique and desirable residential neighborhood character for FireRock Ridge

-1.2 PRE-DESIGN CONFERENCE
+1.2.
+PRE-DESIGN CONFERENCE

-Prior to investing extensive time and money in the preparation of detailed plans, it is required that lot Owners and their architect and/or engineer obtain a copy of the "Development Envelope" site plan for their lot and meet with the Chairman of the Committee to discuss preliminary concept plans and to identify any unique conditions or issues to be included in the design review submission.
-The Chairman can also review with the Owner any questions that may arise regarding submittal requirements.
+Prior to investing extensive time and in the preparation of detailed plans, it is required that lot owners and their architect obtain a copy of the "Development site plan for their lot and meet with the Chairman of the Committee to preliminary concept plans and to identify any unique conditions or issues to be included in the design review submission.
+The can also the any questions that arise regarding requirements.

-These Guidelines will be administered on a case-by-case basis in order to encourage excellence in design.
-Architects and engineers should not use the Guidelines as constraints to creativity. but rather as parameters within which the FireRock Ridge area as a whole is characterized and protected.
-Stock plans or plans obviously not designed for the specific lot will generally be unacceptable.
-Any worthwhile variance from the literal translation of these Guidelines will be considered objectively in view of the stated theme for FireRock Ridge.
+These Guidelines be on a case-by-case basis in order to encourage in design.
+Architects and engineers should not use the Guidelines as constraints to creativity but rather as parameters within which the FireRock Ridge area as a whole is characterized and protected.
+Stock plans or plans obviously not designed for the specific lot generally be unacceptable.
+Any worthwhile variance from the literal translation of these Guidelines will be considered objectively in view of the stated theme for Firerock Ridge.
 However, there is a specific intent to maintain a consistent application of the Guidelines and their policies on an equitable and uniform basis.
 The Architectural Guidelines are generally more restrictive than Town of Fountain Hills requirements and, in all cases, take precedence.

-All residences within FireRock Ridge should be designed by architects or residential designers that are familiar with the Architectural Guidelines & Standards developed for FireRock Ridge.
+All residences within FireRock Ridge should be designed by architects or residential designers that are familiar the Architectural Standards developed for FireRock Ridge.

-1.3 USE OF DESIGN GUIDELINES AND STANDARDS
+1.3.
+USE OF DESIGN GUIDELINES AND STANDARDS

-This book is divided into two sections: "Submittal Requirements and Approval Procedures" and the "Design Guidelines".
+This book is divided into sections: "Submittal Requirements and Approval Procedures" and the "Design Guidelines".
 An Approved Plant List is provided in the Appendix.
-The submittal forms required by the Committee are available from the Community Manager.
-The Guidelines may be amended by the Committee from time to time.
+The submittal required by the Committee are available from the Manager.
+The Guidelines be amended the Committee from time to time.
 The Guidelines were originally prepared in December 1992 and revised in February 2004.

-2 SUBMITTAL REQUIREMENTS & APPROVAL PROCEDURES
+2. SUBMITTAL REQUIREMENTS APPROVAL PROCEDURES

-2.1 PRELIMINARY SUBMITTAL
+2.1.
+PRELIMINARY SUBMITTAL

-These Guidelines and Standards are unique to FireRock Ridge and the criteria for approval can differ significantly from other areas in Fountain Hills.
-Therefore, it is required that a preliminary plan be submitted and reviewed by the Committee prior to the development of the final plan.
-All parcel improvements require review and written approval by the Committee.
+These Guidelines Standards are unique to Ridge and the for approval can differ other areas in Fountain Therefore, it is that a preliminary plan be submitted and reviewed by the Committee prior to the development of the plan.
+All parcel improvements review and approval by the Committee.

-This preliminary plan need not be elaborate but should include the following information:
+This preliminary plan need not be elaborate but should include following:

-- PLOT PLAN of the lot with the existing grades shown at 1 or 2 foot contour intervals. - PRELIMINARY GRADING PLAN showing the "Development Envelope" and all disturbed areas. - PRELIMINARY FLOOR PLAN and ELEVATIONS. - Any other details or information that should be addressed on a preliminary basis. such as unique or special construction materials. colors or systems. - BASIC FEE paid (non-refundable, see Form 7) and all APPLICATION forms completed signed and submitted.
+- PLOT PLAN of a lot with the existing grades shown at 1 or 2 foot contour intervals. - PRELIMINARY GRADING PLAN showing the "Development Envelope" all disturbed areas.
+PRELIMINARY FLOOR PLAN and ELEVATIONS. - Any other details or information that should be addressed on a preliminary basis. such as unique or special construction materials. colors or systems. - BASIC FEE paid see Form 7) APPLICATION completed signed and submitted.